Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 - Give the country a different opacity value from the cities
 - Try giving the countries a stroke
-- Try removing the fill from the world and giving the work a stroke
+- Try removing the fill from the world and giving the world a stroke

 Here are a few images showing what these modifications might look like.